 I measured it out into a clear, glass measuring cup, that you could actually see the markings on, to show you.

 The amount on the left is how much is recommended for a normal load, the amount on the right is a full cap, meant for a heavily-soiled load.
-I would almost bet my life that what ¨ says is true…more than half of laundry-doers are simply filling the cap each time.
+I would almost bet my life that more than half of laundry-doers are simply filling the cap each time.

 So why is “overdosing” on laundry detergent such a big deal?
 Well, despite the fact that it’s like pouring our hard-earned $$ down the drain….overdosing also creates excess suds, which results in: